OpenEvalProject/evals/manuscripts/elife-61298/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/61298/elife-61298-fig2-v1.jpg)

 **Figure 2.:** There was no significant difference between the different groups of sub-colonies in the latency to transport the first tool to the bait (A) and the total time needed to transport the 10 tools to the bait (B).
 Sub-colonies 2: had a pre-trial (liquid food and tools simultaneously); Sub-colonies 1: without a pre-trial (received first food and then tools in absence of the food).
 Workers manipulating tools during the pre-trial were removed (see Materials and methods).
-Box plots show median, quartiles, min-max values and outliers (black dot).Figure 2—source data 1.The effect of the pre-trial on the latency to bring the first tool to the bait in the first trial was analysed with LMM (Gaussian error, maximum likelihood fit).
-All colonies (N = 6) and subcolonies (N = 12) were included (p=0.64).Figure 2—source data 2.The effect of the pre-trial on the total transport time observed during the subsequent first trial was analysed with LMM (Gaussian error, maximum likelihood fit).
-All colonies (N = 6) and subcolonies (N = 12) were included (p=0.42).
+Box plots show median, quartiles, min-max values and outliers (black dot).

-## Experiment 3: does worker personality predict tool use?
+### Experiment 3: does worker personality predict tool use?

 We created eight sub-colonies each with 20 individually marked workers, which were characterised for personality traits using two tests, open-field and reaction to prey (Figure 3A,B), repeated after two days (see Materials and methods).
 Ants showed significant consistency over time in their behavioural responses.
 In the open-field test, the time spent walking in the periphery (RICC = 0.27, N = 154, CI95% [0.11, 0.41], p<0.001) and the total time spent in the central area were significantly repeatable across the two sessions (RICC = 0.43, N = 154, CI95% [0.31, 0.56], p<0.0001; Figure 3C, Source code 1).
 In the reaction to prey test, the time spent in contact with the prey was also highly repeatable (RICC = 0.61, N = 154, CI95% [0.49, 0.71], p<0.0001; Figure 3D, Source code 2).
 The time spent in contact with the prey was negatively correlated with the time spent walking in the periphery (rs = −0.30, N = 154, p<0.001) and positively correlated with the total time spent in the central area (rs = 0.33, N = 154, p<0.001), indicating that the more exploratory ants were also those more interested in the prey.

 ![Figure 3.](https://cdn.elifesciences.org/articles/61298/elife-61298-fig3-v1.jpg)

-**Figure 3.:** A) and the reaction to prey tests (B).The ant is in the acclimatisation tube for 1 min and the test starts when the tube is removed (see Materials and methods).
+**Figure 3.:** The ant is in the acclimatisation tube for 1 min and the test starts when the tube is removed (see Materials and methods).
 The consistency across the two sessions of the open-field test regarding the time spent in the central area (C) and the consistency across the two sessions of the reaction to prey test (D).
-The black line with confidence band (grey) is plotted based on the Pearson correlation of the two variables.Figure 3—source data 1.Repeatability across the two sessions, for each individual ant, concerning the time spent walking in the central area was assessed with intra-class correlation (Lessells and Boag, 1987) by using LMM (Nakagawa and Schielzeth, 2010).
-The total time spent in the central area were significantly repeatable across the two sessions (N = 154; p<0.0001).
-Six ants died between the two sessions of the personality tests, therefore the sample size is 154 ants instead of 160 (20 ants in each of the eight sub-colonies).Figure 3—source data 2.Repeatability across the two sessions, for each individual ant, concerning the time spent in contact with the prey was assessed with intra-class correlation (Lessells and Boag, 1987) by using LMM (Nakagawa and Schielzeth, 2010).
-The time spent in contact with the prey was highly repeatable (N = 154; p<0.0001).
-Six ants died between the two sessions of the personality tests, therefore the sample size is 154 ants instead of 160 (20 ants in each of the eight sub-colonies).
+The black line with confidence band (grey) is plotted based on the Pearson correlation of the two variables.

 Ants were observed in seven tool use trials (each with liquid food and 10 tools) over 4 consecutive days (Figure 4).
 After each trial, the ants that used tools were removed from the sub-colony.
 In this way, we could test whether personality would predict which ants will become tool users in the next trial.
 We used Principal Component Analysis based on the variables of the personality tests to calculate a ‘personality score’ (see Materials and methods and Figure 5A,B, Source code 1).